Cannabis-based products containing cannabidiol (CBD) have been used to help with seizures, muscle stiffness, pain and nausea (feeling sick).

 The term cannabis-based products means a product that contains cannabidiol (CBD).

-- The main cannabinoid found in marijuana (cannabis plant) is tetrahydrocannabinol (THC), which binds to cannabinoid receptors in the brain and causes most of the psychological effects such as elated mood (feeling ‘high'), fast heart rate, dizziness, red eyes and slow reaction times.
+- The main cannabinoid found in marijuana (cannabis plant) is tetrahydrocannabinol (THC), which binds to cannabinoid receptors in the brain and causes most of the psychological effects such as elated mood (feeling ‘high'), fast heart rate, dizziness, and slow reaction times.

 Cannabis-based products either come from the cannabis plant (marijuana) or they can be synthetic.
 Synthetic products are man-made chemicals that have the same chemical structure as THC and can bind to cannabinoid receptors in the brain.